Air Ambulances UK

 Outcomes of our policy work

-We have enjoyed great success in helping to shape, influence and lobby for change on Government policy which, enabling our Members to deliver an enhanced lifesaving service.
-These include the following examples
+We have enjoyed great success in helping to shape, influence and lobby for change on Government policy, which enabling our Members to deliver an enhanced lifesaving service.
+These include the following examples:

 • Aviation Fuel Vat Relief

 Chancellor George Osborne announced in his Spring Budget statement 2014 that aviation fuel for air ambulances would no longer be subject to VAT, bringing them in line with sea rescue services and saving charities thousands of pounds each year.
-The Finance Act 2015 added two new sections, to the VAT Act 1994 with effect from 1 April 2015, enabling the refund of VAT relating to non-business activities carried out by air ambulances, search and rescue charities, and medical courier charities.
+The Finance Act 2015 added two new sections to the VAT Act 1994 with effect from 1 April 2015, enabling the refund of VAT relating to non-business activities carried out by air ambulances, search and rescue charities, and medical courier charities.

 • £5,000,000 Air Ambulance Fund Announced